GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift_monitor/job_scheduler/README.md

 The `dms` utility supports two commands:
 - `run` - The `run` command triggers an immediate run of the Log Analyzer template
-- `schedule` - The `schedule` command schedules a future run of the Log Analyzer template.
-The `schedule` command relies on **Cloud Tasks** for managing the scheduling and execution of future runs.
-Before the `schedule` command can be used, a **Cloud Tasks** queue and an associated service account must be set up - the setup instructions to follow.
+- `schedule` - The `schedule` command allows you to schedule a run of the Log Analyzer template in future.

+## Installing the `dms` utility

 To install the utility, execute `pip install --editable .` from this folder.
 After the installation is completed, type `dms --help` for more information.